 JT Moore offers an extended amount of opportunities in theatre as students explore the areas of both artistic and technical aspects, while bringing together a group of students who work towards common goals in production and performance.
-Drama Club is open to all grades (5-8), and our meeting schedule varies according to specific workshops and productions.
+Drama Club is open to all grades (6-8), and our meeting schedule varies according to specific workshops and productions.

 Workshops include mini-musicals, one-act plays, and technical theatre classes, which take place after school during the fall semester.
 Workshops are grade level experiences, valuable to both seasoned theatre students and those students interested in trying a new extracurricular.
-Workshops for the 2021 Fall Semester will meet on Tuesdays (5th & 6th Grades) and Thursdays (7th & 8th Grades) from 4-6pm in the JTM Theatre.

 In April 2019, J.T.
 Moore Drama presented Newsies!
 Based on the real-life Newsboy Strike of 1899, this new Disney musical tells the story of Jack Kelly, a rebellious newsboy who dreams of a life as an artist away from the big city.
 After publishing giant Joseph Pulitzer raises newspaper prices at the newsboys’ expense, Kelly and his fellow newsies take action.
 With help from the beautiful female reporter Katherine Plumber, all of New York City soon recognizes the power of “the little man.”